 The quality of our boards is exceptional in appearance and trueness.
 High quality engineered floors can be laid without restrictions that apply to a solid product.
 For example; shrinkage and movement is greatly reduced.
-Artisan recommends qualified floor layers be used to install our floors & also accredited trades persons to oil & buff upon completion.
+Artisan recommends qualified floor layers be used to install our floors and also accredited trades persons to oil & buff upon completion.

-PRE-INSTALLATION CONSIDERATIONS
+PRF-INSTALLATION CONSIDERATIONS

-Wastage allowances: We recommend a minimum wastage factor of between 5%- 10% and up to 20% for the herringbone pattern.
+Wastage allowances: We recommend a minimum wastage factor of between 5%-10% and up to 20% for the herringbone pattern.

-Moisture & Environment: We recommend following the ATFA Specification For Engineered, Laminate & Bamboo Installation guidelines.
-Please find a copy enclosed.
+Moisture & Environment: We recommend following the ATFA Specification For Engineered, Laminate and Bamboo Installation guidelines.

-Prefinished Boards: All boards require and oil and buff upon completion.
+Prefinished Boards: All boards require an oil and buff upon completion.
 We recommend Whittle waxes natural oil and hard wax oils.

 (Refer to Artisan Care & Maintenance Guide)